-2016-present: Professor of Cancer Immunotherapy and Research Lead for Biosciences, John van Geest Cancer Research Centre, School of Science and Technology, Nottingham Trent University, Nottingham, United Kingdom
+2016-present: Professor of Cancer Immunotherapy, John van Geest Cancer Research Centre, School of Science and Technology, Nottingham Trent University, Nottingham, United Kingdom

 2017: Fellowship by Published Works; Royal College of Pathologists, United Kingdom

 2014-2016: Executive Director of Clinical Research, Sidra Medical and Research Center, Doha, Qatar

-2012-2014: Chair and Head of Service, Immunohaematology and Transfusion Medicine, Bambino Gesù Children’s Hospital, Rome, Italy
+2012-2014: Chair and Head of Clinical Service, Immunohaematology and Transfusion Medicine, Bambino Gesù Children’s Hospital, Rome, Italy

 2011: Consultant Haematologist, Department of Paediatric Haematology/Oncology and Transfusion Medicine, Bambino Gesù Children’s Hospital, Rome, Italy